![]() |

 Career highlights

-Carl's acting CV takes in The Counterfeit Plan (1957), Nudist Paradise (1959), Man from Interpol (1960), Watch Your Stern (1961), The Saint (1966), Pegasus (1969) and Out of the Unknown (1969).
-In 1964 Carl joined the unlicensed off-shore Radio Caroline at its launch but did not care for life at sea and mainly took part in the advertisements and interviews conducted on dry land (the pirate radio station transmitted from a former passenger ferry anchored off Felixstowe).
-In the 1980s Carl worked for BBC Radio Kent, and later kept himself busy organising film shows in old people's homes and community centres.
+Carl's acting CV takes in The Counterfeit Plan (1957), White Hunter (1957), The Safecracker (1958), Nudist Paradise (1959), Man from Interpol (1960), Watch Your Stern (1961), My Bare Lady (1963), Espionage (1964), The Saint (1966), Pegasus (1969) and Out of the Unknown (1969).
+In 1964, Carl joined the unlicensed off-shore Radio Caroline at its launch, but did not care for life at sea and mainly took part in the advertisements and interviews conducted on dry land (the pirate radio station transmitted from a former passenger ferry anchored off Felixstowe).
+In the 1980s, Carl worked for BBC Radio Kent, and later kept himself busy organising film shows in old people's homes and community centres.

 Career highlights